When to Use the Simple Past vs the Imperfect Past in Portuguese

 Scenario 1: The Interruption

-This is the most common way we use these tenses in daily conversation.
-You set the scene with the background (Imperfect), and then—BAM—something interrupts it (Simple Past).
+This is the most common pairing in daily conversation.
+You set the scene with the background (Imperfect), and then something interrupts it (Simple Past).

-In real, spoken European Portuguese, we usually use the continuous structure Estava a + Verb (was ___-ing) for the background action.
+In spoken European Portuguese, the continuous structure Estava a + Verb (was ___-ing) tends to handle the background action.

 EnglishPortuguese